Brookend Nature Reserve

 Nature reserves are chosen from among the very best examples of our wildlife, habitats and geology.
 They contain a wide range of species, communities and geology and their designation is a public recognition by Government of their importance.

-Like most of the shoreline of Lough Neagh, the fields at Brookend were once part of the lake bed but have since been exposed by successive water level lowerings since the 1840’s.
-The site is now partially flooded in winter but drier in summer – ideal conditions for many rare and special plants.
+Like most of the shoreline of Lough Neagh, the fields at Brookend were once part of the lake bed but have been exposed by successive water level lowerings since the 1840’s.
+This reserve is known to be partially flooded in winter but drier in summer.
+Therefore, this provides ideal conditions for many rare and special plants to reside here.

-The scrub supports a woodland bird community and is especially good for warblers.
-In springtime you will hear the song of the willow warbler and the sedge warbler.
-When the sun shines, the pond margins shimmer with hundreds of dancing damselflies and dragonflies.
+During springtime, visitors will be able to hear the beautiful sounds of birdsong.
+As the sun shines, the pond margins shimmer with hundreds of dancing damselflies and dragonflies.
 The shore rings with the calls of cuckoos and curlews against the noisy background of the breeding colony of black-headed gulls on the island just offshore.

-In summertime the colourful grasslands are alight with flowers typical of wetlands such as ragged robin, bog cotton, greater bird’s-foot trefoil and marsh cinquefoil.
-Rarer plants such as cowbane and flowering rush can also be found.
+During summertime, the colourful grasslands are full of flowers typical of wetlands such as the ragged robin, bog cotton, greater bird’s-foot trefoil and marsh cinquefoil.
+Rarer plants such as cowbane and flowering rush may also be found.

 Facilities